iSkills™ Assessment-related Research

 ICT Literacy: Integration and Assessment in Higher Education

 This report further emphasizes what literacy means in the 21st century.
-There is a new kind of literacy — Information and Communication Technology (ICT) literacy — defined by our ability to access and manage information, think critically about it and apply it effectively in all aspects of our lives.
+There is a new kind of literacy — ICT literacy — defined by our ability to access and manage information, think critically about it and apply it effectively in all aspects of our lives.
 How ICT literate are today's students?
 Colleges and universities need ICT literacy programs to help students understand content faster and better, make the right decisions and ultimately become productive citizens in an information-rich economy.
 (Irvin R. Katz, Alexius Smith Macklin, 2007)

 ICT Literacy: Equipping Students to Succeed in an Information-Rich, Technology-Based Society